NOVA-RICS-Open-Lab/Marbles-Kit/README.md

     ├── esp3                # developed code
     └── esp4                # developed code
 ```

-## <div align="center">Documentation</div>
-The [docs](./docs/) directory contains extensive resources, including schematics, materials lists, and PCB files, as well as the original master’s dissertation that inspired this project.
-Explore this folder to access all necessary assets for building, assembling, and understanding the hardware.

-The presented use case for the protoboard validation showcases an asynchronous Web Server, providing a more stable connection than a synchronous web server.
-A toggle switch sends an HTTP request to the Processing Unit Module, initiating movement in the Kit.
-When the switch is active, it enables continuous operation of the Kit's process.
-Upon deactivation, the Industrial Kit halts movement at the start of the next cycle.

 ## <div align="center">Contribution Guidelines</div>
 NOVA RICS Open Lab open source, and we welcome contributions from the community!
 See the [Contribution](CONTRIBUTING.md) guide for more information on the development workflow and the internals of the wandb library.
 For project related bugs and feature requests, visit [GitHub Issues](https://github.com/NOVA-RICS-Open-Lab/open-modular-controller/issues) or contact novaricsopenlab@gmail.com